bonitasoft/bonita-doc/md/profiles-portal-overview.md

 ### Process manager
 This profile is available for Subscription editions only.
-An employee mapped to the _Process manager_ profile has limited administration rights for activities related to the processes they manage.
+Someone mapped to the _Process manager_ profile has limited administration rights for activities related to the processes they manage.
 It includes:
   * [Process monitoring](monitoring.md)
   * [Process list](processes.md), but they cannot install a process
   * [Case list](cases.md)